fluidnotions/camunda-flow-spring/README.md

     - `topic`: Specifies the Camunda topic that this subscription listens to.
     - `qualifier`: Used to filter below the topic level.
 Multiple methods may listen to a topic but in some cases business logic requires that only some are invoked.
     - `result`: Defines the variable name in which the method’s return will be stored in Camunda.
     - `arguments`: An array that defines the parameters being passed to the method.
 It's a way to map input data to method arguments.
 With some basic parsing.
-For example `:jsonBytes` indicates that the argument should be passed into a string but was stored as bytes due to it's length.
     - `argumentTypes`: An array that specifies the data types of each argument.
 This is used in the case of deserialization to a specific object type.
 Given the limitations of Annotations these correlate with the arguments array by index.

-This approach allows for a seamless integration with Camunda, letting developers focus on business logic rather than the intricacies of the Camunda API.
+### Argument Parsing Notation:

+- `bytes->string`:
+  - Convert byte array (`byte[]`) to a string.
+It's often necessary to use byte arrays in Camunda, for very long strings for json, because else they will be too long for Camunda to store in the database.

+- `base64->string`:
+  - Decode a Base64 encoded string to its original string value.

+- `string->pojo` and `bytes->pojo`:
+  - Convert a string or byte array to an object, using the type provided in `argumentTypes`.
+If none is provided a Map is assumed.

+- `number->string`:
+  - Convert a number to its string representation.

+- `default`:
+  - If the `argValue` is a number, converts it to a `Long` and logs a warning.
+  - Otherwise, it logs conversion has been skipped.

 ### Caveats:

-- The library is in early development and is not yet available on Maven Central.
-To use it, you must clone the repository and build it locally.
-- The library is currently only compatible with Spring Boot applications.
 - The library is a bit ruff around the edges and will be improved over time.